 Commenting: look (at the festive lights), go (eat, sing, read), big (turkey),

-Examples of a few fringe words for Thanksgiving may be turkey, pie, football, thankful.
+Thanksgiving fringe words may include turkey, pie, football, thankful.

 Many AAC devices have social questions, or words that allow an individual to create social questions, programmed on them.
-Individuals who use AAC can lead or participate in conversations surrounding the special events, as well as conversations about favorite foods, sports teams, or TV shows or more.
+Individuals who use AAC can lead or participate in conversations surrounding the special events, as well as conversations about favorite foods, sports teams, TV shows, or more.